 Managing the protection of threatened Bank Swallows

 Ontario’s Bank Swallows are small nesting birds that historically make their homes in the sides of eroding cliffs, banks and hills.
-Included on the Ontario Species at Risk list, they are considered threatened for a number of reason, but primarily due to habitat loss.
+Included on the Ontario Species at Risk list, they are considered threatened for several reasons, but primarily due to habitat loss.
 Despite the loss of their natural nesting grounds, Bank Swallows have adapted fairly well to human activity and often make nesting colonies at aggregate sites, quarries and open-pit mines.

 For example, Bank Swallows receive habitat protection under the Endangered Species Act, which makes it illegal to disturb their nesting sites during the breeding season without regulatory exemption.
 The BMP document by the MNRF details useful information that can help aggregate site operators to know how to avoid disturbing the nesting sites, what time of year they create their nests, and when it is safe to operate at previous nesting sites.